-Phew…. its been about 14 weeks since we started homeschooling and finally I have got into some sort of routine to be able to blog, AlhamduliLlah.
+Phew…. it has been about 14 weeks since we started homeschooling and finally, I have got into some sort of routine to be able to blog, AlhamduliLlah.
 It has been a flexible few months, all of us trying to adapt to a new lifestyle… the menu and household chores have been delegated which frees up time for me to homeschool.
 Things don’t always get done though… and it has been a journey that has involved embracing imperfection and mess for the sake of harmony.

-Easier said that done!!
+Easier said than done!!

-In reality the journey has involved me getting really annoyed when family members don’t do their agreed bit (or lot!), resulting in me shouting and complaining… and then feeling awful for it.
-MashaAllah my family are very happy to help as long as its fair and doable, and by reminding everyone in a friendly manner makes the whole experience a lot more pleasant.
+In reality, the journey has involved me getting really annoyed when family members don’t do their agreed bit (or lot!), resulting in me shouting and complaining… and then feeling awful for it.
+MashaAllah my family are very happy to help as long as it’s fair and doable, and by reminding everyone in a friendly manner makes the whole experience a lot more pleasant.
 So how to do it in a friendly way and not an explosive one?

 Disagree – Affirm – Discover – Do Again.